 If you don’t have a Formplus account, you would need to sign up to create forms from your Google Drive account.
 Once you sign up, you can subsequently create forms from Google Drive.

-Back in April, Google released the first major Gmail redesign in years and with it came a number of many features.
+Earlier in the year, Google released the first major Gmail redesign in years and with it came a number of many features.
 It might seem a little much at first glance, but with a few lessons, you should be ready to maximize the new Gmail’s potentials.

 In the new Gmail, you can work offline and then sync your account as soon as an internet connection becomes available.